Last Updated on October 30, 2022 by Dave Schoenbeck

-I hear this question almost every week from small business owners: “I need to add new hires to the staff, but I can’t afford to pay them until I have the cash.
+I hear this question from small business owners almost weekly: “I need to add new hires to the staff, but I can’t afford to pay them until I have the cash.
 What should I do?

 When is the right time to hire?
 How do I pay their salaries and benefits?”

-It can be challenging to learn how to decide when it’s the right time to hire, but it’s also tough to grow a business without hiring.
-You’ve got to know when to pull the trigger and make an investment in talent to maximize your business’s success.
+It can be challenging to learn when it’s the right time to hire, but it’s also tough to grow a business without hiring.
+So you’ve got to know when to pull the trigger and invest in talent to maximize your business’s success.
 Here’s what you need to know.

 When Is It Time to Hire Another Employee?